NVK222/LangGraph-Practice/README.md

 # Repo for Learning LangGraph
 ### Project - 1
-Just a basic code from LangGraph quickstart, teaching about tools, nodes, etc.
+Just basic code from LangGraph quickstart, teaching about tools, nodes, etc.
 ### Project - 2
-A small and basic project for learning conditional routing.
+A small and basic tool for customer support for learning conditional routing and loops.
 ### Project - 3
-A small project for learning about structured outputs with loops
+A small tool for writing essays for learning about structured outputs and loops
+### Project - 4
+A basic itinerary planner for learning HITL, interrupts.